7 ways to jumpstart weight loss

 The older you get, the harder it is to shed those unwanted pounds.

 Women’s Health magazine shared these seven things you can do before noon to see a change when you step on the scale, and we asked an expert to weigh in:

 - Sleep in a bit: Feeling rested and energetic can keep your diet on course.
 Drowsiness can lead to unwanted eating, and consistently lacking sleep can also affect your metabolism.

 - Soak up some sun: Brighten your mood first thing in the morning by letting the light in.
 Researchers claim daily doses of sunshine get the metabolism moving.
-“Sunshine and fresh air are important for feeling good,” says Dr. Bill Rhoades, a geriatric physician at Advocate Lutheran General Hospital in Park Ridge, Ill.
+“Sunshine and fresh air are important for feeling good,” says Dr. Bill Rhoades, chief medical office at Advocate Lutheran General Hospital in Park Ridge, Ill.
 “If you are energized and have a positive attitude, you are more likely to stay focused on a diet.”

 - Eat protein: Eating a good breakfast of protein helps you resist junk food cravings for the rest of the day.
 “We should all be eating a healthy breakfast with proteins like egg whites and whole grain toast or Greek yogurt,” says Dr. Rhoades.
 “It helps fill you up, and you’re less likely to be hungry half-way through the morning and cheat.”

 - Drink with breakfast: Water, water and more water helps you hydrate and gets rid of bloat.